Get help paying for college

 Types of financial aid

-Financial aid comes in many different forms - some types are free and do not require repayment.
+Wayne State financial aid comes in many different forms.
+Some types of financial aid are free and do not require repayment.

 Grants